railsrumble/railsrumble.github.com/privacy.markdown

 ### Questions

-If you have question about this Privacy Policy, please contact us at <a href="mailto:organizers@railsrumble.com">organizers@railsrumble.com</a>.
+If you have question about this Privacy Policy, please <a href="http://railsrumble.com/contact">contact us</a>.